 SUBMISSION GUIDELINES AND REGULATIONS

 Films should be in English or subtitled in English.
-Subtitles are encouraged, even if the dialogue is in English, to ensure maximum comprehension for global audiences.
+Subtitles are encouraged, even if the dialogue is in English, to ensure maximum comprehension for a global audience.

 Films in other languages are encouraged but must have subtitles in English.

 Films completed on or after January 1, 2016 are eligible for consideration.